Send Amazon CloudWatch Metrics to Loggly

 3. Configure the Lambda Function

-Sign in to your AWS account and open IAM console – https://console.aws.amazon.com/iam/
+Sign in to your AWS account and open the IAM console – https://console.aws.amazon.com/iam/

 In your IAM console: